 Because ADHD in adults and children can be caused or triggered by a number of things, it helpful to investigate the root of the issue to see if there may be a solution to resolve it completely or at least alleviate the severity of the condition.

-The Functional Medicine Approach focuses on the “triggers” of the ADHD symptoms rather than coating it in pharmaceutical drugs.
+The functional medicine approach focuses on the “triggers” of the ADHD symptoms rather than coating it in pharmaceutical drugs.

 Some of these triggers can be: